bdtinc/maskcam/README.md

 Check the next section if the MQTT connection is not established from the device to the server.

 ### Checking MQTT Connection
-If you're running the MQTT broker on a machine in your local network, make sure it's IP is accessible from the jetson device:
+If you're running the MQTT broker on a machine in your local network, make sure its IP is accessible from the Jetson device:
 ```
 ping <local server IP>
 ```

-*NOTE:* Remember not to use `127.0.0.1` as your server IP, but the network address of your computer instead, which you can check using the `ifconfig` command and looking for an address that should start with `192.168...`, `10...` or `172...`
+*NOTE:* Remember to use the network address of the computer you set up the server on, which you can check using the `ifconfig` command and looking for an address that should start with `192.168...`, `10...` or `172...`

 If you're setting up a remote server and using it's public IP to connect from your device, chances are you're not setting properly the port `1883` to be opened for inbound and outbound traffic.